 Firstly, are they qualified?
 (APD or RNutr depending on your circumstances).
 If they are not and yes is the answer to any of the following – find a better source.

-- Are they trying to sell supplements?
+- Are they selling supplements?

 - Is their advice the same for everyone? (ie: do they sell a protocol or program)

 - Do they promise quick fixes or money back guarantees?

 - Do they use personal anecdotes and not science to support their advice?